-NOTE: Excessive water pressure is the most common cause of Temperature-Pressure Relief Valve leakage.
+Note: Excessive water pressure is the most common cause of Temperature-Pressure Relief Valve leakage.
 Excessive water system pressure is most often caused by "thermal expansion" in a "closed system."
-See Closed Water Systems and Thermal
+See Closed Water Systems (page 20) and Thermal Expansion (page 20).

-Expansion on Page 21.
 The Temperature-Pressure Relief Valve is not intended for the constant relief of thermal expansion.